Lane Kenworthy, The Good Society

 An effective financial system will direct funds toward any borrower that has a decent shot at succeeding.
 Part of the genius of markets is that they facilitate unplanned but beneficial economic behavior.
 It’s difficult to anticipate where such firms or sectors will come from, so the best bet is to have multiple sources of financing.
 Decentralized private market-based financial systems seem to work well in this regard.

-In addition, society might want to direct investment toward firms or sectors that are likely to achieve an important goal, such as climate stability, but that may not yield much in the way of profits.
-Here a national funding agency can play a useful role.
+In addition, society may want to direct investment toward firms or sectors that are likely to achieve an important goal, such as climate stability, but that might not yield much in the way of profits.
+Here a national funding agency can help.2

-According to Rana Foroohar, this shifts resources away from the “real economy” — from investment in research or production of useful goods and services — toward financial speculation4:
+According to Rana Foroohar, this shifts resources away from the “real economy” — from investment in research or production of useful goods and services — toward financial speculation5: